wyphan/squishy-bug/001-f90-repeat-allocatable/README.md

 Use `fpm test` to compile the reproducer code.

-Note: `gfortran` 9.3.0, 10.3.0, and 11.2.0 emits the following bogus warnings but are otherwise unaffected:
+Note: `gfortran` 9.3.0, 10.3.0, and 11.2.0 emit the following bogus warnings but are otherwise unaffected:
 ```
 src/src.f90:9:0: